-The College of Registered Nurses of BC's Professional Standards require nurse practitioners to document timely and appropriate reports of assessments, decisions about client status, plans, interventions and client outcomes.
-Documentation is any written or electronically generated information about a client that describes the care or service provided to that client - and it is an integral part of nurse practitioner practice.
-Information on documentation and professional and practice standards is available at: https://crnbc.ca/STANDARDS/Pages/Default.aspx
+The British Columbia College of Nurses and Midwives' (BCCNM) Standards require NPs to document timely and appropriate reports of assessments, decisions about client status, plans, interventions and client outcomes.
+Documentation is any written or electronically generated information about a client that describes the care or service provided to that client - and it is an integral part of NP practice.
+Information on documentation and professional and practice standards is available at: Nurse Practitioners